Presbyterian Church in Cameroon: Activities

 The church missionaries are active in the whole territory of the country.
 There are parishes in France, Switzerland and in the neighbouring Gabon.

 The church runs four general hospitals, a rehabilitation center for leprosy patients, 17 health centres, a central pharmacy and other health facilities.
 Much emphasis is placed on primary health care in the villages.
 In the educational field the church has 35 nursery schools, 137 primary schools, 16 secondary or high schools, one technical school and a teacher training college.
 There is also a centre for agricultural and employment training.
 The pastors receive their training at the theological seminary in Kumba (66 students in 2004/05).
 Some are still being trained outside Cameroon, in Africa and overseas.
 The church had begun a university in 2007 called the Cameroon Christian University, CCU.
 The church has departments for women, men and youth.
 The radio and communication department runs its own radio station, the Christian Broadcasting Service in Buea, with branches and reporters all over the nation.
 It also runs two major church centers in the country, in Bamenda and Kumba with a third soon to be in Douala.

 The PCC has joined other Protestant churches in Cameroon to address common issues of an educational, social, political as well as spiritual nature.
 It supports and promotes the information and eradication of HIV/AIDS and has a very strong policy statement on the issue.

 A few years back the PCC celebrated one hundred years of the gospel in the Grassland, in Ntanfoang, Bali, where the first Basel missionaries settled.
 The church also celebrated its Golden Jubilee in 2007: the Golden Jubilee of its autonomy.
 The church runs one of the biggest printing presses in the country, has bookshops as one of its evangelical tools and also hostels to help students provide lower rates in university towns.

-The current Moderator is the Rt.
-Rev. Fonki Samuel Forba and the Synod Clerk is the Rev. Babila George Fonchang.
+In 2023, the current Moderator is the Rt.
+Rev. Fonki Samuel Forba and the Synod Clerk is the Rev. Miki Hans Abia.